The only country to ever make me jealous was Canada.

 Quebec City still has it fair share of cafes and bars for you to unwind at, even if the amount pales in comparison to Montreal.
 Popular nightlife areas are around the Grande Allee and La Rue St. Jean.

-The countryside surrounding Quebec City is equally as charming as the city itself.
+Although there are lots of great places to stay in Quebec City, the surrounding countryside is equally as charming.
 On the outskirts, you’ll find many surprises, including the Ice Hotel, Montmorency Falls, and the Basilica of Saint-Anne-de-Beaupre, which is believed to have healing properties.
 The nearby alpine village of Mont-Tremblant is a great place to go hiking or skiing as well.

 Located in the eastern province of Nova Scotia, Halifax is the most important city in the Atlantic region of Canada.
 It was here that Europeans first colonized the Canadian land due in part to the bountiful harbor.
 Nowadays, Halifax is a bustling port city that handles the majority of Atlantic trade that comes from across the pond.
 Halifax was and still is a cornerstone of Canadian identity.

 By North American standards, Halifax is pretty small with a population of around 400,000 people.
-There’s plenty of unique culture and history here though and anyone backpacking through Canada with an interest in either should be sure to drop by.
+There’s plenty of unique culture and history here though and anyone backpacking through Canada with an interest in either should stay a few days in Halifax.

 Of course, Halifax has arguably the best seafood in Canada and at a very good price.
 Mussels are ubiquitous and other Atlantic staples like haddock and lobster are easily found.
 Another interesting local eat is the donair, which is a variation of the doner kebab that uses meatloaf and condensed milk.

 One cannot overlook the beaches while visiting Halifax or Nova Scotia.
 The coastline of this region is brutally rugged and gorgeous to behold.
-There are many beaches here whose beauty will surprise you; some examples are Crystal Crescent, Carters Beach, and Lawrencetown Beach, among others.
+There are many beaches here whose beauty will surprise you; some examples are Crystal Crescent, Carters Beach and Lawrencetown Beach.

 Cape Breton is the favorite holiday spot among locals and hosts some of the best outdoor activities in Nova Scotia.
 The Cabot Trail is one of the best biking routes in North America and the Skyline Trail features some of the finest scenery in Eastern Canada.
 Other activities include whale watching and visiting one of the many Gaelic historical landmarks.